sergeimolinari/IDOS-PPP/README.md

 - Conflict / Post-conflict was a bit diappointing: only Yemen is part of the "conflict_countries", and Lebanon is the only other country in the "conflict_and_postconflict" list -> maybe comparison between Yemen (as only Conflict Country) with Lebanon (as only Post-Conflict Country)?
 - Much more interesting with GCC and Repressive Countries since we have data for all of them.
-- Comparison with EU contries?
+- Comparison with EU countries?
 Add to analysis in that case

 - Markus has changed the dataset with new observations and cutting out some countries (9 countries).
 Focus on questions/doubts.